Press Materials Editing & Distributing Business License in Dubai

 Activity Code 6399.96 falls under the ICT category and is aligned with the International Standard Industrial Classification (ISIC) for information service activities not elsewhere classified.
 This classification encompasses businesses engaged in processing, editing, and redistributing information and media content through structured workflows.

-The standard Business Licence issued through Dubai South Business Hub Free Zone authorises holders to operate across both digital and print press material pipelines.
+The standard Business License issued through Dubai South Business Hub Free Zone authorises holders to operate across both digital and print press material pipelines.
 This includes content syndication, redistribution arrangements, and editorial services that prepare raw media content for publication-ready formats.

 Permitted Business Activities